uvapl/uva-prog-physics/10 Workshops/20 Week 3/Exercises.md

 You may have noticed that the y-values were not matched to the right x-values, because we didn't include the xlist-values.
 The full syntax of the `plot` command is: `plot(x,y,marker,x2,y2,marker2,...etc)`.
-There are many options for the markers, like `r.` for red dots, or `go` for green circles, or `b--` for blue dashes, etc.
+There are many options for the markers, like `'r.'` for red dots, or `'go'` for green circles, or `'b--'` for blue dashes, etc.
 Let's use red circles for now.
 We can also add some labels with `xlabel('label')` and `ylabel('label')`, and specify the plotting range with `axes([xmin,xmax,ymin,ymax])`.
 After setting all the options, we can show the plot with `show()`:

-	plt.plot(xlist,ylist)
+	plt.plot(xlist,ylist,'ro')
 	plt.xlabel('x')
 	plt.ylabel('y')
 	plt.axis([-15,15,0,110])